aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/merge-table-cells/_index.md

 ---
-title: Work with Merged Cells in C#
+title: Merge Table Cells in C#
 second_title: Aspose.Words for .NET
-articleTitle: Work with Merged Cells
+articleTitle: Merge Table Cells
-linktitle: Work with Merged Cells
+linktitle: Merge Table Cells
-description: ""
+description: "How to merge table cells in C#.
+Check if cells in a table are merged using C#."
 type: docs
-weight: 17
+weight: 40
 url: /net/working-with-merged-cells/
 ---